abbycole/BioC5361_2019/Lab3/README.md

 The most simplistic version of alpha diveristy is total speices per sample.
 Lets calculate the number of speices in each sample for this data and store it in a new file.

-Create a new script called "count_species_per_sample.R" and save it in 'src'.
+Create a new script called "count_species_per_sample.R" and save it in 'lib'.

 ```